SunSmart in schools and early childhood

 Currently the National SunSmart Schools program is only offered to secondary schools in Western Australia and Victoria.
 However, all Australian secondary school communities are encouraged to develop and implement a sun protection policy or plan that aims to reduce UV exposure and minimise the long-term risk of skin damage among students and workers.

-Your state or territory Cancer Council may be able to assist your school with policy development, recommendations and resources etc. To contact your state or territory Cancer Council call Cancer Council 13 11 20 or click on the map below.
+Your state or territory Cancer Council may be able to assist your school or service with policy development, recommendations and resources etc. To contact your state or territory Cancer Council call Cancer Council 13 11 20 or click on the map below.

 Find out more about SunSmart in schools near you